Q. What kind of undergraduate preparation is required?

 Q. What criteria does the college use in recommending applicants for admission?

 A. Admission into the College of Information and Computer Sciences is highly competitive.
 Backgrounds vary; we have students from engineering, math, computer science, electrical engineering, psychology and social sciences.
 With such a diverse group, emphasis is put on your academic background, letters of recommendation, personal statement, previous achievements, GPA and the GRE scores.
-We generally receive over 700 applications each year and enroll 30-40 students into the PhD and MS/PhD tracks and 40-50 students into the MS track.
+We generally receive over 1000 applications (1/2 PhD, 1/2 MS) each year and enroll less than 10% of our applicants into our programs.

 Q. What if my scores or letters don't arrive by the application deadline?

 A. Applications received by the October 1st (Master's Program only) or December 15th deadlines will be reviewed when they are complete.
 If your application is submitted on time, any materials received later (ie, GRE scores, TOEFL scores, transcripts, letters) will be added to the application when they arrive.
 Please keep in mind that this may delay the review of your application because the Admissions Committee will not review incomplete applications.
-The review process begins in December and our first admission decisions are made in January.
+The review process begins in December and our first admission decisions are made in November for Spring and January/February for Fall.
 The longer it takes for your materials to arrive, the later it will be before your application is reviewed.

 Q. I don't have a degree in Computer Science.
 What do I have to do to make my application competitive with Computer Science majors?